va-big-data-genomics/va-big-data-genomics.github.io/_posts/2023_05_23_PCA_for_GWAS.markdown

 ### Background

-Now that we have finalized our matrix table, The final step before releasing our second data release is validating our data with GWAS analysis based on height.
-In my [last blog](), I mentioned that we were missing some data needed to run GWAS.
+Now that we have finalized our matrix table, the final step before releasing our second data release is validating our data with GWAS analysis based on height.
+In my [last blog](https://va-big-data-genomics.github.io/jekyll/update/2023/05/26/Data-Release2-Update-Joe-Sarro.html) I mentioned that we were missing some data needed to run GWAS.
 These included some covariate data, that we are currently waiting for from the VA, and principle components (PCs) generated from PCA analysis.
 For Data Release 1, PCs were provided by the Boston team.
 To achieve a more streamlined and automated release process, we set out to implement a PCA pipeline for our final matrix table.

 ### Initial PCA testing for Data Release 1